untidy-hair/calleee/docs/guide/custom-matchers.rst

 you should strongly consider creating a :class:`Matcher` subclass instead.
 There is almost no additional boilerplate involved, and the resulting matcher will be more reusable and easier to extend.

-Plus, if the new matcher turns up to be useful in multiple tests or projects, it can be added to *callee* itself!
+Plus, if the new matcher turns up to be useful in multiple tests or projects, it can be added to *calleee* itself!